ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     Note, any singleton state machine such as a state channel, sidechain, or other Layer 2 solution may be employed.

-3. Alice sends state channel invites to Bob and Claire based on their communication endpoints in their DID docs, creating the equivalent of a temporary Workgroup.
+3. Alice sends state channel invites to Bob and Claire based on their communication endpoints in their DID documents, creating the equivalent of a temporary Workgroup.
 The invite must include the state information both Bob and Clair need to submit to the state channel, Set B and set C, and the required agreement criteria e.g. 2 of 3 digital signatures over the joined state of the ZK proofs in the form of an agreement predicate.
 The predicate would be a ZK prover circuit with specified private and public inputs that can be run by Bob and Claire to generate ZK proofs proving correct state updates.
 In this case, simple signatures over the ZK-proofs are chosen.

 4. After accepting the invites, Bob and Claire commit their states to the state channel in the following manner -> newStateRoot = H(H(Alice state, Bob State),H(Claire State)) and also store the inputs (Alice state, Bob State, Claire State)

-5. Each participant validates each other's proofs on their respective L1s (e.g. Alice checks Bob's and Claire's ZK-proofs) utilizing the supplied verification endpoints.
+5. Each participant validates each other's proofs on their respective CCSMs (e.g. Alice checks Bob's and Claire's ZK-proofs) utilizing the supplied verification endpoints.

 6. Each participant then signs over the other's submitted signatures (e.g. Bob over Alice's submitted signature over her ZK proof/public data) and submits those signatures as state updates into the state channel.